Alan Carpenter: Premier

 On 16 January 2006, Gallop unexpectedly announced his resignation as Premier and Labor leader due to depression, effective immediately.
 At the time, Carpenter was on holiday in Europe; he cut his holiday short to run for leader of the Labor Party.
 Carpenter and Attorney-General Jim McGinty soon emerged as the leading contenders to replace Gallop, while Treasurer Eric Ripper and Police Minister Michelle Roberts were also contenders.
 Days later, Carpenter and Roberts nominated for the Labor Party leadership.
-McGinty instead endorsed Carpenter, leading to Roberts' withdrawal, due to Carpenter receiving enough support to win the leadership ballot.
+McGinty instead endorsed Carpenter, leading to Roberts' withdrawal.
 Carpenter was elected leader of the Labor Party unopposed in a caucus meeting on 24 January.
 He was sworn in as premier by Governor Ken Michael on 25 January.
+Carpenter held Gallop's former portfolios and the rest of the Gallop ministry retained their roles until a new ministry could be sworn in.